ToiletTakos/weather-dashboard/README.md

 * Created the js script to make the API fetch calls
 * flushed out the script to make everything match the mock up from the API call
 * created the localStorage elements to store the user entered data and then return the data when page was re loaded
+* added a clear search history button and made it function

 ## links
 GitHub: https://github.com/ToiletTakos/weather-dashboard